jepsen-io/maelstrom/doc/results.md

   indicates `fail`ed operations.
 Helpful in understanding the concurrency structure of the test, as visible to Maelstrom.

-- `latency-raw.png`: shows the latency of each Maelstrom operation, plotted over time by the time the request began.
+- `latency-raw.png`: Shows the latency of each Maelstrom operation, plotted over time by the time the request began.
 Color indicates whether the operation completed with `ok`, `info`, or `fail`.
 Shape indicates the `f` function for that operation: e.g. a `read`, `write`, `cas`, etc.

+- `latency-quantiles.png`: The same latency timeseries, binned by time, intervals and projected to quantiles 0.5, 0.95, 0.99, and 1.

+- `rate.png`: The overall rate of requests per second, over time, broken down by `:f` and `:type`.

 - `log/n*.log`: The STDERR logs emitted by each node.